basaldev/website-exodevhub/blog/article4.md

 amplify configure
 ```

-Then the following configuration stpes are required:
+Then the following configuration steps are required:

 - _Login_.
 This should open up the AWS Management Console in your browser.
 Log in to your AWS account, then return to your command-line.
 Hit `Enter` to continue.
 - _Specify Region_.
 Specify the AWS Region, using your arrow keys.
 For example `us-east-1`.
 - _Specify an IAM User_.
 Specify the username of a new IAM user.
 For example: `todo-serverless-cli-user`.
 - _Add IAM User_.
 The `Add User` stepper in AWS Management Console should open in your browser.
   In your browser, the IAM user has some preconfigured settings that we can accept by clicking `Next: Permissions`, `Next: Tags`, `Next: Review`, and finally `Create User`.
-Once the IAM user has been created, we’re given an `Access key ID` and a `Secret access key`.
+Once the IAM user has been created, we are given an `Access key ID` and a `Secret access key`.
 Make sure you copy these to a secure location, because we will need them next.
 Now you can return to your command-line.
 Hit `Enter` to continue.
 - _Enter User Access Key_.
 Enter the access key id of the newly created user, which you got previously.
 - _Enter User Secret Access Key_.
 Enter the secrete access key of the newly created user, which you got previously.
 - _Specify a Profile Name_.
 Specify the profile name.
 For example: `todo-serverless-cli-user-profile`.
 Now the CLI has been configured and we’re ready to begin initializing new AWS Amplify projects.